-Like the gatehouse, the screen wall in the Mao's Compound blends local cultural features with family traditions.
+Figure 8.
+Gatehouse and Screen Wall of the Residential buildings in the Qing Dynasty Image Source: Photo Taken by The Authors Like the gatehouse, the screen wall in this residence blends local cultural features with family traditions.
 The carvings and paintings often draw inspiration from historical stories, mythological tales, and auspicious symbols, representing prosperity and longevity.
 The materials and craftsmanship showcase exceptional skill and unique artistry.

-As iconic elements of the compound, the gatehouse and screen wall reflect the owner's power and social status through their scale,
+As iconic elements of the compound, the gatehouse and screen wall reflect the owner's power and social status through their scale, materials, and decorations.
+The exquisite design of both elements highlights the owner's prominent identity and prestigious position, making them essential components of the compound's overall aesthetic appeal.